benjfdup/pyclops/README.md

-# PyClops: Cyclic Loss Operations for Peptide Structures
+# PyCLOPS: Cyclic Loss Operations for Peptide Structures

-PyClops is a Python package for evaluating and optimizing cyclic peptide structures through specialized loss functions.
+PyCLOPS is a Python package for evaluating and optimizing cyclic peptide structures through specialized loss functions.
 It provides tools for detecting and scoring potential cyclization sites in peptide structures, computing energetic penalties based on molecular geometry, and guiding the optimization of cyclic peptide conformations.

 ## Overview